AliKarbasiCom/PEGASUS/readme.md

 ## Any Questions?

-If you have any question about this project, just send an E-mail to Info@AliKarbasi.ir
+If you have any question about this project, just send an E-mail to GitHub@AliKarbasi.Dev
 ---

 ## Also...

-My Website: www.AliKarbasi.ir
+My Website: www.AliKarbasi.Dev
 My Twitter: www.Twitter.com/AliKarbasiCom